joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 # What's the latest thing you've added?

-- 28/09/17 - Add API to impliment live scores, team form and upcoming game.
-           - This update is yet to be merged with TweetEngine 2.0.
+- 28/09/17 - Add API to impliment live scores, team form and upcoming games.
+This update is yet to be merged with TweetEngine 2.0.
 - 08/09/17 - Begin work on TweetEngine 2.0, for more realistic and detailed Tweets.

 # What functionality is missing?